UT-ADL/autoware_mini_practice/practice_3/README.md

 ## 3. Create a vehicle command publisher

 `pure_pursuit_follower` must send a vehicle command (contains speed and steering angle).
-It must be picked up by the simulator (currently `bicycle_simulator`) that will calculate where the car will end up within the next iteration (it lasts a fixed time) given the current position, speed, car orientation and the vehicle command.
-After doing these calculations, the simulator gives us new position, orientation and speed (In real situations, it would be the task of a localizer).
-New updated values go again into the `pure_pursuit_follower` to recalculate a new steering angle and speed corresponding to the updated location, orientation and speed.
+It must be picked up by the simulator (currently `bicycle_simulator`) that will calculate where the car will end up within the next iteration (it lasts a fixed time), given the current position, speed, car orientation, and the vehicle command.
+After doing these calculations, the simulator gives us a new position, orientation, and speed (In real situations, it would be the task of a localizer).
+New updated values go again into the `pure_pursuit_follower` to recalculate a new steering angle and speed corresponding to the updated location, orientation, and speed.
 So, there has to be a cycle between these nodes.

 We need to publish the vehicle command from the `pure_pursuit_follower`, and the `bicycle_simlator` node will subscribe to it.
 Vehicle command consists of two parts:
 * lateral control - steering angle